Litigation? Litigation Consultation, Second-Opinions and Expert Witness Designation

 NEXT STEPS TO DISCUSS YOUR MATTER

 ALL cases start with a paid consultation.
-Sorry, as to maximize the time we can spend with potential clients and ensure we are confidently able to assist, we do not offer free consultations.
+As to maximize the time we can spend with potential clients and ensure we are confidently able to assist, we do not offer free consultations pertaining to litigation matters.

 You can book consultations directly from our website, or call (949-478-1623) or email (email@example.com).